TOPOI-DH/corpussearch/README.md

 A tool to load and search in text corpora.

 The tool provides routines to search in large corpora in pandas dataframe format, where rows contain textual information on the level of sentences or paragraphs.
-Dataframes can be single or multilevel indexed and loaded from url, doi or local files.
-Accepted formats are pickle, excel, json and csv.
+Dataframes can be single or multilevel indexed and loaded from URL, DOI, [citable](http://www.edition-topoi.org/publishing_with_us/citable) or local files.
+Accepted file formats are pickle, excel, json and csv.

 This package is designed to work with Jupyter Notebooks as well as in the IPython command line.
-If used in a Notebook, the search can be done through a GUI.
+If used in a Notebook, the user has access to a search GUI.

 # Installation